brandis2/breast_cancer_combined_targeting/3-D PCA analysis.md

 ## By Brandi Smith

-The data for this analysis was generated after breast cancer cells were treated in vitro with several treatments.
-RNA sequencing analysis and gene set enrichment analysis (GSEA) followed.
+The data for this analysis was generated after breast cancer cells were treated in vitro with several treatments and RNA sequencing analysis performed.

 ```python